mindkin/hourfleet/docs/carkit.md

 - Have a factory-fitted **push-to-start button** (usually found on the dash or console of the car)
 - Have a Petrol/Diesel motor or is a verified EV from this list:
   - Nissan Leaf (all models)

+If you are planning to use Hourfleet with another make/model EV, please be advised that your chosen car _may_ be compatible.
+To confirm this, source an OBD scan tool that is based on the STN11xx or STN21xx chipset, NOT the more common ELM372 chipset.
+This company makes the STN chips, and [https://www.scantool.net/scan-tools/smart-phone/](sells scan tools).
+With your scan tool connected, you'll need to be able to issue a "0100" PID command, and get a set of characters back.

 ![Push To Start](https://d1yn1kh78jj1rr.cloudfront.net/image/thumbnail/VFWPepf8g/graphicstock-push-to-start-modern-vehicle-engine-start-button_SUYuRJgPb_thumb.jpg)